4W4I5/Semester-6-Notes/Ethical Hacking/Finals Prep/Finals Prep Notes.md

 - **Examples of Social Engineering Attacks**
     - Phishing: Deceptive emails or websites to steal information.
     - Pretexting: Creating a fabricated scenario to obtain information.
-    - Baiting: Offering something enticing to get information or infect a system.
-    - Quid Pro Quo: Offering a service in exchange for information.
     - Tailgating: Following someone into a restricted area.
 - **Additional Information (Not in PPT)**
     - Social Engineering in Cybersecurity Context: